 Food Security is one of BBSRC’s key strategic research priorities and work funded in this area contributes towards the UK’s multi-agency Global Food Security programme [http://www.foodsecurity.ac.uk/].

-MIBTP has been allocated a set of studentships earmarked for research projects in Food Security.
+MIBTP has 22 studentships each year earmarked for research projects in Food Security.
 Food Security is defined broadly as bioscience addressing the challenge to produce and supply enough safe and nutritious food in a sustainable way for a growing global population in the context of global climate change, other environmental changes and declining resources.
-MIBTP has particular research expertise in the priority areas of Crop Science, Animal Health, Soil Science and Agri-systems, and Healthy and Safe Food.
+MIBTP has particular research expertise in the priority areas of Plant and Crop Science, Animal Health, Soil Science, Agri-systems, and Healthy and Safe Food.

 Opportunities offered for research projects:

 - Plant and Crop Science – from systems biology to agronomy

 MIBTP is a global leader in developing and applying ‘systems’ approaches to elucidate plant responses to the environment.
 For example, the PRESTA team brings together leading plant biologists, theoreticians and bioinformaticians to understand how plants react to environmental challenges such as drought and pathogen attack.